 Interim Bankruptcy Court Order definition

-Interim Bankruptcy Court Order means the order of the Bankruptcy Court with respect to the Company and the Guarantors, in the form of Exhibit B hereto, as the same may be amended, modified or supplemented from time to time with the express written joinder or reasonable consent of the Required Lenders.
+Interim Bankruptcy Court Order means the order of the Bankruptcy Court as entered on the docket of the Bankruptcy Court with respect to the Loan Parties and the Chapter 11 Case substantially in the form of Exhibit 1.1(b) hereto, as the same may be amended, modified or supplemented from time to time with the express written joinder or consent of the Administrative Agent and the Required Lenders.

 Interim Bankruptcy Court Order means the order of the Bankruptcy Court with respect to the Loan Parties and relating to this Agreement, substantially in the form of Exhibit H, as the same may be amended, modified or supplemented from time to time with the express written joinder or consent of the Agents, the Required Lenders and the Borrowers.